Available for January start

 There are no additional costs by attending the block week.
 Although you will be expected to forgo the costs of travel and accommodation.
 We will assist you in finding accommodation either at our halls of residence or close by.
 All travel to sites, laboratory equipment and fieldwork tools will be provided by the University.

 You are encouraged to attend the residential in order to develop key practical skills that are essential to your career progression.
 We do recognise that in some cases this might not be possible.
 Please contact the programme leader to discuss your circumstances.
 A non-attendance at the block week will culminate following an alternative (non-fieldwork and laboratory-based) route which is a less practically focused pathway.
-There is no residential for students wishing to start in the May intake.

 Flexible payment plans available